bentorkington/cps1-sound-extract/README.md

 The sound section of a CPS1 game is made up of

-* Yamaha YM2151 OPL3 FM Synthesizer for melodies
+* Yamaha YM2151 OPM FM Synthesizer for melodies
 * Oki MSM6295 for game samples and percussion instruments
 * A Z80 CPU to drive these chips.